jerry-lei/Dailydos/README.md

 - [x] Show the tasks
 - [x] Beautify

-The address we are currently using is www.dailydos.me or 104.131.83.105.
+How to Use:
+- Go to one of the following addresses:
+ * www.dailydos.me
+ * 104.131.83.105.
-<b>Highly recommended you use the IP Address, certain features cause www.dailydos.me to crash! </b>
+- <b>Highly recommended you use the IP Address, certain features cause www.dailydos.me to crash! </b>
+- Create Account using valid email address.
-E-mails go to (more might be added): -- Subject is task
+- Use your registered e-mail address to send e-mails to the following e-mail (more might be added):
  * group@dailydos.me (general list)
+- The subject of the e-mail is the task you want to be listed on your account.
+- Login to view and manage your tasks.

 Team Roles: